ElucidataInc/polly-docs/docs/KnowledgeGraph/Polly KG Explorer.md

 ## 3. Node Explorer

 The **Node Explorer** lets you visualize a selected node and interactively expand its immediate neighbors.
-You can also apply filters based on properties stored on relationships (edges) to refine what is displayed in the graph.
+Users can also apply filters based on properties stored on relationships (edges) to refine what is displayed in the graph.

 ### How to Use Node Explorer